awa03/YoungEngineers-ChatBot-Project/README.md

 ## Frontend Integration

 The HTML template `index.html` is expected to be present in the templates directory of the Flask application.
-It likely contains the structure for displaying the chat history and the form for users to input their questions.
+It contains the structure for displaying the chat history and the form for users to input their questions.

 This script integrates Flask with an AI model (GROQ) to create a simple web-based chatbot interface where users can ask questions and receive responses.
-The HTTP requests are handled by Flask routes, and the frontend is likely rendered using HTML templates with CSS for styling.
+The HTTP requests are handled by Flask routes, and the frontend is rendered using HTML templates with CSS for styling.